 A musty smell might be described as earthy, moldy, stale, or dank.
-Of course not everyone has the same smell descriptors, but I think we can all agree that for the most part, a musty smell is not a good thing.
+Of course not everyone has the same smell descriptors (and not everything can be described as dank), but I think we can all agree that for the most part, a musty smell is not a good thing.
 If you’ve ever been an old house, it may smell a bit like this.
 It is an indicator of decay, a sign of uncleanliness, and it could also be unhealthy.
 My house seems to be perennially musty as the spring thaw tends to bring some moisture into my basement.
 I have to work to keep that moisture from taking over.
 The thing I worry about is that I know some people that live in musty smelling houses who are just used to it.
 Odor conditioning is our mind’s way to deal with strong odors that won’t go away.
 It might be a blessing in some situations, but with musty scents it seems to be just sad and dangerous to your health.
 And since we care about our readers, look on to find the best ways to protect your health.

 Best Musty Smell Removal Methods